 | |

-Learn how to make Spring throw pillows in under 10 minutes using free printables.
-This project is quick, easy, and budget friendly!
+Learn how to make Spring throw pillows in under 10 minutes using free printables and iron on transfer paper.
+This project is quick, easy, and so much fun!

 Last week, I got bit by the Spring bug.
 You know, the one that makes you want to clean all the things and make the house fresh and pretty again!